 “It’s the two halves that make me whole” – David Ereira

-For over 25 years David Ereira has been resolutely committed to improving the community through a diverse range of charitable endeavours.
+For nearly 30 years David Ereira has been resolutely committed to improving the community through a diverse range of charitable endeavours.
 David’s charitable and community résumé bears witness to an extraordinary level of dedication, vision and determination in an area of his life that is as integral to him as running and developing Ereira Mendoza.

 David believes in the mentoring, development and involvement of young lay people in all aspects of community and charitable work, leading to fundraising that also provides a hands-on sustainable service.
 His knowledge and experience in community affairs, social and children’s services, special educational needs, services to the learning disabled and charitable fundraising is second to none, and is complemented by a thirst and ambition to deliver positive, long-lasting results to the community and society at large.

 David currently holds the position of Vice President and Trustee of the Community.
-He is also Chair of the Building Committee for the Spanish and Portuguese Jews Congregation London, with responsibility for the communities’ property portfolio.
-Recently elected a member of the Governing Body of Elders.
+He is also Chair of the Building Committee, the Governance Committee and is currently undertaking a Welfare Review of its numerous welfare charities.

 Retired/Past Community and Charitable Posts

 David joined Norwood in 1992 and founded the young lay structure known as Young Norwood, which today boasts one of the largest young professional lay networks with 2-3,000 active constituents within the British Jewish Community, raising over £750,000 per annum from a young generation.